Feedback is more effective if it's based on a specific situation.

 Developed by The Center for Creative Leadership, the SBI Feedback Tool outlines a simple structure that you can use to give feedback :

 When you structure feedback in this way, your people will understand precisely what you are commenting on, and why.
-And when you outline the impact of their behavior on others, you're giving them the chance to reflect on their actions, and think about what needs to change.
+And when you outline the impact of their behavior on others, you're giving them the chance to reflect on their actions, and think about what they need to change.

 The tool also helps you avoid making assumptions that could upset the other person and damage your relationship with them.

-Let's look at each part of the SBI Feedback tool, and discuss how to apply it.
+Let's look at each part of the SBI Feedback tool, and discuss how to use it to structure feedback.

 Your next step is to describe the specific behaviors that you want to address.
 This is the most challenging part of the process, because you must communicate only the behaviors that you observed directly.